gohugoio/hugo/content/en/about/features.md

 : Reduce build time and cost by rendering a partial template once then cache the result, either globally or within a given context.
 For example, cache the result of an asset pipeline to prevent reprocessing on every rendered page.

 [Segmentation]
-: Reduce build time and cost by partioning your sites into segments.
+: Reduce build time and cost by partitioning your sites into segments.
 For example, render the home page and the "news section" every hour, and render the entire site once a week.

 [Minification]
 : Minify HTML, CSS, and JavaScript to reduce file size, bandwidth consumption, and loading times.